Disability Policy and Reasonable Accommodation Request Form

 - Download and read the Documentation Guidelines and the accompanying Summary Cover Sheet pertinent to your disability (available below).

 - Complete the online Disability Accommodation Request Form.
 As part of the online Disability Accommodation Request Form, you may upload scanned copies (.pdfs) of medical reports and other documents required under the Documentation Guidelines (e.g. your health care professional’s report(s) and signed Summary Cover Sheet).
-If you cannot upload scanned copies of your medical documentation, you may bring it to Dean McCormack, located on the second floor of Debevoise Hall, or mail it to:
+If you cannot upload scanned copies of your medical documentation, you may bring it to Dean Brennan, located on the second floor of Debevoise Hall, or mail it to: